Ealing Council Leaseholder Association

 • do not keep large amounts of cash or cheques with you and no more than the agreed amount of petty cash should be kept

-• ensure that the bank account requires three signatures for cheques or withdrawal forms
+• Make sure that the bank account needs three signatures for cheques or withdrawal forms

 • check the bank statements carefully and regularly so that the financial records and reports can be checked by an independent auditor, or the named council officer, before the AGM

-• ensure that bank details and paperwork are available upon request to the committee or the resident involvement officer
+• makes sure that bank details and paperwork are available upon request to the committee or the resident involvement officer

 • to support the committee in all projects